Simplon (department)

 Simplon ([sɛ̃.plɔ̃]) was a department of the First French Empire.
 It was named after the Simplon Pass (Passo del Sempione).
-It was formed in 1810, when the Rhodanic Republic was annexed by France.
+It was formed in 1810, when the Republic of Valais was annexed by France.
 Its territory corresponded with that of the present-day Swiss canton of Valais.

 The chef-lieu of the department was Sion.
 The department was subdivided into the following three arrondissements and cantons: